DCTechPonies/DCDBHack/readme.md

 ###Some thoughts/App Ideas
++We will be making something that allows the user to find similar companies to a company whose DUNS number they enter.
+They will be able to find different companies based on different sets of metrics.(Financial, Social, Etc.) based on different metrics.

 + Using Glass for the hackathon
 	+ Would you guys like to use Glass in the hackathon as part of the App?
 They have an Android/iOS app, but not a Glass one...